Rigid Group Actions on Complex Tori are Projective (after Ekedahl): Abstract

 \section{Abstract}

-In this note, we give a detailed proof of a result due to Torsten Ekedahl, describing complex tori admitting a rigid group action and showing explicitly their projectivity.
-In the appendix we show that group actions on tori deform to projective ones.
+In this note, we give a detailed proof of a result due to Torsten Ekedahl, describing complex tori admitting a rigid group action and showing explicitly their projectivity and their structure in terms of CM-fields.
+In the appendix, joint with Claudon, we show, using a method of Green-Voisin, that all group actions on complex tori deform to projective ones.